JianLoong/jianloong.github.io/content/posts/reddit_crawler_using_python.md

 ---
 title: "Simple Reddit crawler for the /r/programming subreddit"
 date: 2022-10-18T21:30:56+11:00
-summary: "An educational approach to crawling Reddit using Python and AWS EC2 without using Reddit API"
+summary: "An simple approach to crawling Reddit using Python without using Reddit API"
 ShowCodeCopyButtons: true
 comment: true
 disableShare: true